mliu8094/CMOR-438-Megan/Supervised Learning/5. K Nearest Neighbors/README.md

    - Compute the distance between this point and all other points in the training dataset
    - Sort the distances and identify the k closest neighbors
    - Take a vote for classification from the labels of these neighbors
-3. Assign the class based on majority voting
+3. Assign the class based on majority voting for classification or compute the average of the target values (labels) of these k neighbors for regression
 4. Repeat for all test data points

 ### Mathematical Description